XanBelOr/Roblox-Galaxy-Perfect-Warp/README.md

 The Galaxy developers think that I do not have the correct warp formula.
 This explanation should show that this is indeed the correct formula (100*2^x).
 To prove the warp equation works, you can test the values with all the X values that are shown on the warp bar.
 Remember, it starts at 1 and increases by 0.5 for each "notch" on the warp bar that shows a value.
 The values displayed on the bar are rounded for simplicity.
-Feel free to verify these on a calculator
+Feel free to verify these on a calculator.

 ```
 100*2^1 = 200